dfb/uepy/README.md

 - UE4 provides Blueprints, but they don't scale well (spaghetti BPs are a nightmare) and they are in binary (can't diff, can't merge, etc.)
 - [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython) was pretty good, but it's been abandoned.
 - We get some nice goodies like support for third-party actors, being able to develop against a packaged build

+# Replication TODOs

+- Add support for replicated variables of custom structs & other types; add something like NRRegisterMarsalledType(typecode, marshaller, unmarshaller)
+- Automatic message splitting for large messages
+- Message compression - do some tests to find some min threshold and if msg is above, say, 64 bytes, try compressing it.
+If compressed version is smaller, send that version and set the isCompressed bit.
+Note that UE4 has LZ4 libs already built in.
+- app-defined signatures for internal use (e.g. UI replication) - expose a get-signature-for-str API
+- when throttling, we need to keep the most recent tossed msg and then send it if no newer msg comes in after we drop below the rate limit